Strawberry Hill House: 21st century

+Restoration

+In 2003, Strawberry Hill was placed on the World Monuments Fund's list of the hundred most endangered structures.
+In 2004, it featured in the TV series Restoration, in which buildings bid for funding, to be voted on by viewers.
+The building was described at the time as in a poor state internally, with crumbling plasterwork, rotting timber, and a ceiling close to collapsing.
+The local member of parliament, Vince Cable, supported the bid.

-In 2004, Strawberry Hill featured in the TV series Restoration.
-In 2007, it was leased to the Strawberry Hill Trust for restoration and eventual opening to the public.
+In 2007, the house was leased to the Strawberry Hill Trust for restoration and eventual opening to the public.

-The collection at Horace Walpole's Strawberry Hill was featured at the Victoria & Albert Museum from March to July 2010 to prepare for the opening of the house to the public that October.
+The collection at Horace Walpole's Strawberry Hill was featured at the Victoria & Albert Museum from March to July 2010 to prepare for the opening.
 Curator of the exhibition Michael Snodin saw Walpole as an influential figure in both collection and architecture: "He created a form of thematised historical display which prefigured modern museums.
 And Strawberry Hill was the most influential building of the early Gothic revival".

 After a £9 million, two-year-long restoration, Strawberry Hill House reopened to the public on Saturday, 2 October 2010.
+Money was raised by supporters including the Heritage Lottery Fund.

 In 2013, Strawberry Hill House won the European Union Prize for Cultural Heritage in the Europa Nostra Awards.
 The Walpole Trust re-opened Strawberry Hill to the public on 1 March 2015.
+Since then, it has run a programme of events and exhibitions in the house and gardens.

 Lost Treasures of Strawberry Hill exhibition

 Between October 2018 and February 2019, the house was repopulated with some 150 artworks from Horace Walpole's collection.
-Having been dispersed in the great sale of 1842, they were located in museums and private collections around the world, and brought back to their exact locations in Strawberry Hill House, as mapped in Walpole's detailed plans of each room.
+Having been dispersed in the great sale of 1842, they were in museums and private collections around the world, and brought back to their exact locations in Strawberry Hill House, as mapped in Walpole's detailed plans of each room.

 The curators suggest that some of the portraits, such as Peter Lely's "sensual" A Boy as a Shepherd, as well as those of Walpole's male friends, imply that he was homosexual.

-Other objects suggest a gothic sensibility, such as the clock which Henry VIII gave to his second wife Anne Boleyn, who was later beheaded; the critic Jonathan Jones of The Guardian calls this "truly spooky", like the 500-year-old red cardinal's hat that Walpole believed, most probably correctly, belonged to Cardinal Wolsey.
+Other objects suggest a gothic sensibility, such as the clock which Henry VIII gave to his second wife Anne Boleyn, who was later beheaded; the critic Jonathan Jones of The Guardian calls this "truly spooky", like the 500-year-old red cardinal's hat that Walpole believed, most probably correctly, had belonged to Cardinal Wolsey.
 But in Jones's opinion, the "most gothic" painting exhibited was by Walpole's contemporary, William Hogarth: his 1733 portrait of the triple murderer Sarah Malcolm in prison.